XloSky/DCP/README.md

 ## Recommended Workflow

-1. Paste the `v1.4.7` merged library and minimal wrappers.
+1. Paste the `v1.5.0` merged library and minimal wrappers.
 2. Build profiles with `import` or `importb64`.
 3. Verify activation with `/profile show` and `/profile keywords`.
 4. Tune `budget` and `maxActive` for scene density.
-5. Set the displayed calendar anchor with `/time config date`.
+5. Set the displayed calendar date with `/time config date`.
+6. Choose `12h` or `24h` output with `/time config format`.
-6. Set the clock with `/time set`.
+7. Set the clock with `/time set` or use the quick time commands.
-7. Use `exportallb64` or `exportallchunks` for migration between scenarios.
+8. Use `exportallb64` or `exportallchunks` for migration between scenarios.